 Read more: 6 ways to mix and match tiles

 Listen up: Don’t tile around your light switches and power points; it will just look cheap and nasty.
 Turn the mains off and disconnect the switches – or better still, hire a qualified sparky.
 New switches and outlets will look so much better than the bulky yellow ones I know you all have.

 Then it’s just a matter of tiling over your prepared surface and treating it as any masonry wall.
 It will be up to you whether you go for large or small tiles, but a bigger format may be easier to lay.

-Here’s three tips to help things along the way:
+Here are three tips to help things along the way:

-- To make things easier down the track, an epoxy grout (one that’s not cement based) will make it easier to clean after all those cooking spills and splashes.
+- To make things easier down the track, an epoxy grout (one that’s not cement-based) will make it easier to clean after all those cooking spills and splashes.
 It’s a bit harder to use, but your inner germophobe will thank you later.

 - A super large format tile enables you to do away with any grout lines and create the illusion of a slab of stone rather than regular tiles.
 Beaumont Tiles have slab tiles’ available at 3m in length.